s0/tree.py/README.md

     -h, --help                 show the help message

     -i, --mode, --input-mode   The input type.
-If ommitted, the default type is "none", and the directory tree walked, if -i is given with no argument, then "normal" is used.
+If ommitted, the default is
+                               "auto", if -i is given with no argument, then "normal" is used.

                                Values:
-                                - none:   (default when -i is not included in
+                                - auto:   (default when -i is not included in
                                           the command)
+                                          automatically try and detect whether
+                                          data is being piped to tree, and if
+                                          so, use "normal" mode, otherwise use
+                                          "none" (checks is stdin is a tty)

+                                - none:   don't read from stdin, display a
+                                          target directory instead!

                                 - normal: [or n] (default when -i is included
                                           but no value given)